Acemcp Node.js Implementation

 ### 🌍 Compatibility

-- ✅ **Cross-platform Path** - Unified handling of Windows/Unix paths
+- ✅ **Cross-Platform Paths** - Uniformly handles Windows/Unix paths

-- ✅ **Full WSL Support** - Automatic conversion of UNC paths and /mnt
+- ✅ **Full WSL Support** - UNC paths, /mnt automatic conversion

 - ✅ **Python Version Compatibility** - Shared configuration and data formats